genki-kudo/Pocket-to-Concavity/README.md

   -l LIGAND, --ligand LIGAND
                         specify ligand file (format:PDB).
 Use this argument only when you select "LB" mode.
+  -a ALPHASPHERE, --alphasphere ALPHASPHERE
+                        specify alpha-spheres coordinetes file (format:PQR).
+                        Use this argument if you does not require alpha- spheres generation in P2C.
+  -n NUMBER, --number NUMBER
+                        specify the parameter in the alpha-spheres elimination process
   -d DISTANCE, --distance DISTANCE
                         specify the distance of included pocket.
 Use this argument only when you select "LB" mode.